bevyengine/bevy/release-content/release-notes/headless-widgets.md

 interacting with that widget.
 Externalizing the state avoids the need for two-way data binding, and instead allows simpler one-way data binding that aligns well with the traditional "Model / View / Controller" (MVC) design pattern.

+That being said, the choice of internal or external state management is up to you: if the widget has an `on_change` callback that is not `None`, then the callback is used.
+If the callback is `None`, however, the widget will update its own state.
+(This is similar to how React.js does it.)

 There are two exceptions to this rule about external state management.
 First, widgets which don't edit a value, but which merely trigger an event (such as buttons), don't fall under this rule.